 While this initially seems like some sort of mind-trick puzzle, it’s actually quite simple:

 - Pull the doubled portion all the way through the ring

 - Push this pinched portion through either of the rings

 - Place the resulting loop around your dog’s head, with the free end (the one you’ll attach to the leash) on top of your dog’s neck

 As with any new training tool, you’ll want to work a lot on desensitization before taking your dog out on a walk with this tool.
 Your dog needs to have a positive association with the collar, so you should be dispensing treats repeatedly to your dog when he is wearing the collar.

 You’ll also want to start with short practice sessions by putting the collar on, giving treats, and immediately taking it off after 5-10 seconds.

 Basic Use of a Choke Chain or Pinch Collar

-While the proper use of a chain or pinch collar is generally regarded as safe, improper use can lead to a host of problems.
+Improper use of a choke or pinch collar can lead to a host of medical problems.
 It’s a good idea to seek the help of a trainer who is experienced using these tools to ensure you are using it safely, but the basic procedure is as follows: